simeoncloud/docs/reporting.md

 Yes, please!
 If you build a report you think others might like, please let us know and we would be happy to spread the word!

 ### I don't have a Power BI Pro license; can I still see the workspace?
-Accessing a shared Power BI workspace requires at least a Power BI Pro license.
+Accessing a shared Power BI workspace requires at least a Power BI Pro license assigned to the user accessing the workspace.
 If you are unsure that you want to signup, Power BI offers several trial options.
 Also, keep in mind, a Power BI Pro license is included in the **Office E5 license**.

 ### How do I reauthenticate Power BI with the SQL database?
 If, for any reason, the Power BI report has the error: "The data source SimeonSync is missing credentials and cannot be accessed."